Mizuki Inoue: Ultimate Fighting Championship

 Inoue faced Amanda Lemos August 22, 2020 at UFC on ESPN 15.
 She lost the fight via unanimous decision.

 In November 2020, Inoue underwent surgery to repair an anterior cruciate ligament injury.

+After three years off due to injury, Inoue faced Hannah Goldy on September 23, 2023, at UFC Fight Night 228.
+She won the fight via unanimous decision.

+After a two-year layoff, Inoue faced Jaqueline Amorim on October 25, 2025 at UFC 321.
+She won the fight by unanimous decision.